-The LTC®1625 is a synchronous step-down switching regulator controller that drives external N-Channel power MOSFETs using few external components.
+The LTC $^{\otimes}$ 1775 is a synchronous step-down switching regulator controller that drives external N-channel power MOSFETs using few external components.
 Current mode control with MOSFET V{DS} sensing eliminates the need for a sense resistor and improves efficiency.
+Largely similar to the LTC1625, the LTC1775 has twice the maximum sense voltage for high current applications.
 The frequency of a nominal 150kHz internal oscillator can be synchronized to an external clock over a 1.5:1 frequency range.